Mantoux test

-The Mantoux test or Mendel–Mantoux test (also known as the Mantoux screening test, tuberculin sensitivity test, Pirquet test, or PPD test for purified protein derivative) is a tool for screening for tuberculosis (TB) and for tuberculosis diagnosis.
-It is one of the major tuberculin skin tests used around the world, largely replacing multiple-puncture tests such as the tine test.
-The Heaf test, a form of tine test, was used until 2005 in the UK, when it was replaced by the Mantoux test.
-The Mantoux test is endorsed by the American Thoracic Society and Centers for Disease Control and Prevention.
-It was also used in the USSR and is now prevalent in most of the post-Soviet states.
+The Mantoux test (also called the Mendel–Mantoux test, tuberculin sensitivity test, or PPD test) is a method used to screen for tuberculosis (TB) infection.
+It has largely replaced older skin testing techniques such as the tine and Heaf tests.
+The test involves injecting a small amount of purified protein derivative (PPD) tuberculin just under the skin of the forearm.
+If performed correctly, the injection creates a small, pale bump called a wheal.
+The test site is examined a few days later for swelling or hardening of the skin, an immune response that would be expected if the person had been exposed to tuberculosis.
+However, additional tests are usually required to confirm active infection.

 History

 Tuberculin is a glycerol extract of the tubercle bacillus.
 Purified protein derivative (PPD) tuberculin is a precipitate of species-nonspecific molecules obtained from filtrates of sterilized, concentrated cultures.
 The tuberculin reaction was first described by Robert Koch in 1890.
 The test was first developed and described by the German physician Felix Mendel in 1908.
 It is named after Charles Mantoux, a French physician who built on the work of Koch and Clemens von Pirquet to create his test in 1907.
 However, the test was unreliable due to impurities in tuberculin which tended to cause false results.

 Esmond R. Long and Florence B. Seibert identified the active agent in tuberculin as a protein.
 Seibert then spent a number of years developing methods for separating and purifying the protein from Mycobacterium tuberculosis, obtaining purified protein derivative (PPD) and enabling the creation of a reliable test for tuberculosis.
 Her first publication on the purification of tuberculin appeared in 1934.
 By the 1940s, Seibert's PPD was the international standard for tuberculin tests.
-In 1939, M. A. Linnikova in the USSR created a modified version of PPD.
+In 1939, Russian M.A.
+Linnikova created a modified version of PPD.
 In 1954, the Soviet Union started mass production of PPD-L, named after Linnikova.